VinceX2/Mineria_Datos/Unidad2/Tareas/Tarea1/Readme.md

-# Leyes Grammar of graphics
+# Grammar Laws of Graphics

 ## Theme